rayriffy/dormitory-elect/README.md

  First of all, install LEMP stack to your server.
 I recommended to use `nginx` [Installing Guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04)

-Then, import orchid MySQL database to your MySQL server
+Then, import MySQL database to your MySQL server

 Finally, ~~edit configuration~~ configuration file is on the way!
-Stay tuned
+Stay tuned (For now just edit all mysql function in php file)

 ## Progressive Web App